exponea/exponea-ios-sdk/Documentation/setup.md

 > 📘
 >
-> Refer to [Tracking](https://documentation.bloomreach.com/engagement/docs/ios-sdk-tracking) for details on which events are automatically tracked by the SDK.
+> Refer to [Tracking for iOS SDK](https://documentation.bloomreach.com/engagement/docs/ios-sdk-tracking) for details on which events are automatically tracked by the SDK.

 > ❗️
 >